1912 Cincinnati football team

 The 1912 Cincinnati football team was an American football team that represented the University of Cincinnati as a member of the Ohio Athletic Conference during the 1912 college football season.
 In their first season under head coach Lowell Dana, the team compiled a 3–4–1 record.
 Robert Heuck was the team captain.
-The team played its home games at Carson Field in Cincinnati.
+The team played home games at Carson Field in Cincinnati.